 - Working Cats.
 Through our lifesaving Working Cats program, cats who are not suitable for home adoption because of behavior issues are placed in appropriate indoor/outdoor locations such as barns, warehouses and garages where they have caretakers.
 About 40 cats a year find new homes through this program.

-- This high-quality, low-cost and donor-subsidized clinic offers financial aid for those who need it, thanks to grants from PetSmart Charities, Dogs Trust USA and Petco Foundation.
+- This high-quality, low-cost and donor-subsidized clinic offers financial aid for those who need it, thanks to grants.

 - The S.N.I.P.
-Clinic provides free surgeries to all pit bull terriers and large dogs in targeted ZIP codes thanks to generous grant funding from PetSmart Charities, Petco Foundation and private donors.
-Next to cats, this is the most at-risk pet population in our area, as there are simply not enough adopters for the number of available dogs.
-In 2018 the S.N.I.P.
-Clinic provided more than 1,200 free surgeries for these dogs.
+Clinic provides free surgeries to all pit bull terriers thanks to generous grant funding and private donors.
+In 2019 the S.N.I.P.
+Clinic provided more than 1,500 free surgeries for these dogs.

 - Since opening in 2007, the S.N.I.P.
-Clinic has spayed or neutered more than 110,000 pets.
+Clinic has spayed or neutered more than 125,000 pets.
 This has helped lead to a decrease in the number of cats and dogs surrendered to our city's shelters.
-Our community has seen a more than 50% decrease in the number of animals admitted to local shelters since 2007.
+Our community has seen a more than 50% decrease in the number of local animals admitted to Louisville shelters since 2007.

 Behavior Training for Owned Dogs